cdk8s-team/cdk8s-plus/docs/java.md

 - *Type:* `java.lang.String`

-The namespace of the resources this role's permissions should apply to (required).
+The namespace this role is created in.

+Permissions added to this role must refer to resources in the same namespace.

 ---